-On the left you can see the route of the Muttersberg cable car.
+On the right you can see the route of the Muttersberg cable car.
 The officially signposted Way of St. James leads out of Bludenz and past this place - an insane diversion.
 It is better to walk along the Alte Landstrasse directly to Nüziders to the church!

 In the alleys of the old town there are houses more than 300 years old.
 Worth seeing are the old gates to the city, parts of the city wall and the Laurentius Church.